 Listen to the full speech given by Nile Kinnick when he received his Heisman award in 1939.
 Audio of Kinnick's speech was provided by the University of Iowa.
-Michael Zamora/The Register
+Register file video

 Practices at Lake Travis High in Austin, Texas, have been crowded lately.
 Like … really crowded.

 That’s thanks to three-star 2018 quarterback Matthew Baldwin, a former Colorado State pledge who has blossomed into a hot-commodity prospect in the South and Midwest as the early signing period approaches.

 Iowa offered Nov.
 28 and came to visit him at practice last week, Lake Travis head coach Hank Carter told HawkCentral Wednesday.

 But the Hawkeyes aren’t alone.
 Some of the other schools flocking to watch Baldwin lately?
 North Carolina, Ohio State, Kentucky and Minnesota (who have all offered), as well as Alabama, Texas, TCU and Baylor (who haven’t yet offered).